Chapter 1

 Can I use SwiftUI on my existing projects?
 I don't want to rewrite the entire app which was built on UIKit.

 SwiftUI is designed to work with the existing frameworks like UIKit for iOS and AppKit for macOS.
-Apple provides several representable protocols for you to adopt in order to wrap a view or controller into SwiftUI.
+Apple offers several representable protocols that you can adopt to wrap a view or controller into SwiftUI, making it possible to use SwiftUI in your existing projects.

 Figure 5.
 The Representable protocols for existing UI frameworks